Strongly even-cycle decomposable graphs: Substituting twin vertices

 \section{Substituting twin vertices}

-Two distinct vertices $u$ and $v$ of a simple graph $G$ are \emph{twins} if $u$ and $v$ are non-adjacent and have the same neighborhood.
-If $u$ and $v$ are twins of $G$, and $H$ is a simple graph, then the \emph{twin substitution of $\{u,v\}$ by $H$} is the graph obtained from the disjoint union of $G - u-v$ and $H$ by connecting each vertex in $H$ to each neighbor of $u$ in $G$.
+If $u$ and $v$ are twins of $G$, and $H$ is a simple graph, then the \emph{twin substitution of $\{u,v\}$ by $H$ in $G$} is the graph obtained from the disjoint union of $G - u-v$ and $H$ by adding an edge $xy$ for all $x\in V(H)$ and all neighbors $y$ of $v$.

-\begin{THM} Let $G$ be a simple strongly even-cycle decomposable graph and let $u$ and $v$ be non-isolated twin vertices in $G$.
-If $H$ is a simple strongly even-cycle decomposable graph with even number of vertices, then the twin substitution of $\{u,v\}$ by $H$ is also strongly even-cycle decomposable, provided that $H$ is not a co-claw or $v$ has degree at least 4. \end{THM} \begin{proof} Let $G'$ be the twin substitution of $\{u,v\}$ by $H$.
-Suppose not.
-We choose $G$, $H$, and a signing $\Sigma$ of $E(G')$ with $\abs{\Sigma}$ even so that $(G',\Sigma)$ is not even-cycle decomposable and $\abs{V(G')}$ is minimum.
-If $\abs{E(H)\cap \Sigma}$ is even, then we are done by Lemma~\ref{stable}.
-Otherwise, by taking an almost even-cycle decomposition of $(H,E(H)\cap \Sigma)$, we may assume that $(H,E(H)\cap \Sigma)$ is an odd cycle plus some isolated vertices.
-Suppose $H$ has an isolated vertex, say $w$.
-Then $G'$ is obtained as a substitution of $u$ in $G$ by $H-w$.
-Since $H$ is not a co-claw or $v$ has degree at least $4$, $H - w$ is not a triangle or $v$ has degree at least $4$.
-Thus, $(G', \Sigma)$ is even-cycle decomposable by Theorem~\ref{sub}, contradicting our assumption.
+\begin{THM} Let $G$ be a simple strongly even-cycle decomposable graph and let $u$ and $v$ be non-isolated, non-adjacent twin vertices of $G$.
+If $H$ is a simple Eulerian graph with an even number of vertices, then the twin substitution of $\{u,v\}$ by $H$ in $G$ is also strongly even-cycle decomposable, provided that $H$ is not a co-claw or $\deg_G(v)\ge 4$. \end{THM} \begin{proof} We proceed by induction on $\abs{E(H)}$.
+If $H$ has an isolated vertex, then it follows easily from Theorem~\ref{sub}.
+Thus, we may assume that $H$ has no isolated vertices.